 3. Repair or Reseed Bare Patches

 Winter foot traffic, shade, or soggy clay soil often leaves bald spots.
-Columbia homeowners often notice patches near walkways, driveways, and shady backyard corners.
+Columbia homeowners often notice bare patches near walkways, driveways, and shady backyard corners.

 What to do: